 We found 6 neurologists who accept Aetna Medicare near Olney, MD.

-Dr. Nassim Zecavati is a medical specialist in pediatric neurology.
-She graduated from the University of Oklahoma College of Medicine.
-For her residency, Dr. Zecavati trained at the University of Oklahoma Health Sciences Center.
-Clinical interests for Dr. Zecavati include movement disorders, headache, and epilepsy.
-She is in-network for MAMSI, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
-Dr. Zecavati is affiliated with MedStar Georgetown University Hospital.
-Her practice is open to new patients.
+Dr. Nassim Zecavati is a specialist in pediatric neurology.
+She has indicated that her clinical interests include movement disorders, headache, and epilepsy.
+Dr. Zecavati is professionally affiliated with MedStar Georgetown University Hospital.
+After attending the University of Oklahoma College of Medicine for medical school, she completed her residency training at the University of Oklahoma Health Sciences Center.
+Dr. Zecavati is rated 5.0 stars out of 5 by her patients.
+She accepts MAMSI, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
+She is open to new patients.

 Conditions / Treatments

 Medicare Patient Age